To help you plan your visit, here you can find information about all our facilities and who to contact if you need to

 Accessible events for visitors who are blind or partially sighted

-The next VIscovery event for visitors who are partially sighted or blind will be taking place on 20 January 2018.
+The next VIscovery event for visitors who are partially sighted or blind will take place on 20 January 2018.
 Booking is now open.
 To receive more information about this event, email Family Programmes .

 You can take an audio-described tour, led by one of our Volunteer Tour Guides, of the Information Age gallery on Level 2.
 This tour is recommended for blind and partially sighted adults.
 To book a place or for more information, please contact our call centre on 020 7942 4000.

 Find out about upcoming audio-described object handling sessions in the Information Age gallery.

 Seven touchable objects are located around the Information Age gallery, one in each zone.
 They are accompanied by large print and Braille labels.
 Tactile cane detector markers are incorporated into the floor to help highlight hazards.